Notice of Pre-AIA or AIA Status

 Claim 4: as to the initiator/dopant as a metal chelator, ‘755 further notes that the first polymer mixture can further have a hyperbranched polymer (abstract), where the hyperbranched polymer and metal fine particles can form a composite bond forming a complex (note page 5, translation), such that this hyperbranched polymer can be considered as acting as a metal chelator (complexing agent) dopant.

-Claim 5: as discussed for claim 1 above, the initiator/mixture can be a metal doped polymer solution, and further when providing this the “initiator” can be considered predictably and acceptably as a metal-doped polymer solution as any part of the polymer solution/mixture used to form the first polymer mixture along with the metal particles, since In re Gibson, 39 F.2d 975, 5 USPQ 230 (CCPA 1930) provides that Selection of any order of mixing ingredients is prima facie obvious, and therefore the first polymer mixture can be considered as part of the first polymer mixture of resin/polymer/solvent and the additional part of the initiator can be considered further resin/polymer/solvent and metal fine particles (note ‘755, translation, page 6), that is mixed together to form the first polymer mixture with initiator with an expectation of predictably acceptable results.
+Claim 5: as discussed for claim 1 above, the initiator/mixture can be a metal doped polymer solution, and further when providing this the “initiator” can be considered predictably and acceptably as a polymer solution that contains the metal dopant as any part of the polymer solution/mixture used to form the first polymer mixture along with the metal particles, since In re Gibson, 39 F.2d 975, 5 USPQ 230 (CCPA 1930) provides that Selection of any order of mixing ingredients is prima facie obvious, and therefore the first polymer mixture can be considered as part of the first polymer mixture of resin/polymer/solvent and the additional part of the initiator can be considered further resin/polymer/solvent and metal fine particles (note ‘755, translation, page 6), that is mixed together to form the first polymer mixture with initiator with an expectation of predictably acceptable results.

 Claim 6: as discussed for claim 1 above, the second fibers that have not been initiator/metal doped will be removed (where the rejection discusses how the fibers that have not been metal doped can be removed before the plating, or optionally, after the plating) from the hybrid network.
 Note that the claims have no limit as to when the second fibers removed.